canokaue/DigitalDoc/README.md

 }
 ```

-## Immuno Lynk frontend (app)
+## Immuno Lynk frontend (webapp)

-App built using React components through [expo.io](expo.io) that reads QR Code, automatically takes a snapshot of the test and send's to backend server.
+App built using React components through React.js that takes and uploaded file and sends to server.

-We also have an analytical [dashboard webapp](https://github.com/lon-io/immunolynk-dashboard).

-Code is available at [Excellence Ilesamni's repo](https://github.com/lon-io/immunolynk-app).
+Code is available at [inserir repo](https://github.com/lon-io/immunolynk-app).

-## Result recognition network (Deep Learning Model)

-Model built using Keras and OpenCV2 to detect stripes on the image and determine the test results automatically from the uploaded and processes image.

-Full code found in [Veeresh Shringar's repo](https://github.com/VeereshShringari/COVID-testing).

-A very simple legacy implementation done at the MIT Hackathon is located at result_recognition_old/, though it's not used anymore.

 ## Blockchain database alternative